-If you’re wondering if your dog is pregnant, you might also wonder if a human pregnancy test will work on them.
-It’s a pretty interesting question, seeing how it deals with the sexual makeup of two different species.
+If you’re unsure if your dog is pregnant, you might also wonder if a human pregnancy test will work on them.
+It’s an interesting question, seeing how it deals with the sexual makeup of two different species.
 Since pregnancy test have a knack for not working too well for us humans, our first thought was that they probably wouldn’t work to well for dogs.
 But we explored this further to see what your options are.

 When you think your dog is pregnant you have a limited amount of time before you won’t have to guess any more.
 An entire term for a dog is only 9 weeks as opposed to the 9 months we have.
 That means that they’ll start to show and have other signs that they’re pregnant before you’ll really need to test them out.